- Sixth Form

 Millfield offers all those who are on the Golf programme the opportunity to develop their golf whilst undertaking academic studies.

-Karen Nicholls, Director of Golf added, “The new golf centre will take golf at Millfield to a new level.
+Karen Nicholls, Director of Golf added, “The new golf centre takes golf at Millfield to a new level.
 We already have great outdoor golf facilities on campus so having such a vast indoor area will further enhance these facilities and be fantastic for all golfers.”

-Pupils are given the opportunity to play at Championship golf courses to which Millfield have association with – Burnham & Berrow, Yeovil and Enmore.
+Students are given the opportunity to play at Championship golf courses to which Millfield have association with – Burnham & Berrow, Yeovil and Enmore.
 All areas of the game are covered including competitions, course observation with analysis, technical training, sports psychology and golf fitness.
-Competitions include the National HMC / ISGA tournaments along with tournaments abroad.
+Competitions include the National tournaments along with tournaments abroad.
 Regular medal competitions are held to help continue the development of all players.

-Individual successes include: OM Sophie Keech was England Schools U18 Champion 2011 and 2013, England Girls U18 Champion 2013, England Women's Champion 2015 and Silver Tee Award winner; OM Jamie Li plays for England U18; OM Alfredo Curbishley-Esnaola for England U16; OM Harry Butler represents Mars Hill winning three time; Mimi Rhodes represented GB in the Junior Vagliano Trophy in 2017, won the Scottish U16 Trophy 2017 and was fourth in the Finnish Open 2018; Emily Price plays for the U18 England team.
+Individual successes include: OM Sophie Keech England Schools U18 Champion 2011 and 2013, England Girls U18 Champion 2013, England Women's Champion 2015 and Silver Tee Award winner and gains full playing card for the Ladies European Tour 2020; OM Jamie Li England U18; OM Alfredo Curbishley-Esnaola England U16; OM Harry Butler represents Mars Hill winning three times; recent leaver Mimi Rhodes GB&I Junior Vagliano Trophy in 2017, won the Scottish U16 Trophy 2017, England U18 International, England European Girls Championships 2019, European Team Junior Solheim Cup 2019, The Justin Rose Junior Daily Telegraph champion 2019 and England Women’s International 2019; Emily Price U18 England team, Tom Peet Wales Boys U18, Harriet Lockley Wales Girls U16 / U18, Wales European Girls Championships 2019.
+Patience Rhodes GB&I Junior Vagliano Trophy 2019.
+OM Ben Taylor qualifies for the US PGA tour 2020, OM Ben Evans continues on the European Men’s Tour and OM Joanna Klatten on the US LPGA Tour.

 Hockey is played two terms a year, with full fixture lists across both terms that include games against schools, universities and clubs from across the country.
 High performance players benefit from specialised technical one-to-one coaching; athletic development sessions with our full time strength and conditioning coaches as well as having access to performance analysis through our TPE and TPA software systems.

-Our emphasis is not on winning but rather on player and pupil development whilst giving players the ultimate hockey experience.
+Our emphasis is not on winning but rather on player and student development whilst giving players the ultimate hockey experience.

-Millfield produces a high standard of karate; every year pupils train towards achieving the level of black belt.
-We have two fully qualified coaches who are members of the British Traditional Karate Association, who teach pupils in a Wado-Ryu based style of karate.
-We hold both open and squad sessions, and aim to introduce and develop pupils of all ages and ability to the sport including those who may have had previous experience in other styles of martial arts.
+Millfield produces a high standard of karate; every year students train towards achieving the level of black belt.
+We have two fully qualified coaches who are members of the British Traditional Karate Association, who teach students in a Wado-Ryu based style of karate.
+We hold both open and squad sessions, and aim to introduce and develop students of all ages and ability to the sport including those who may have had previous experience in other styles of martial arts.

-Throughout the year there are opportunities for pupils to compete both in association and regional competitions where recent individuals and squads have gained top three finishes.
-The competitions are also an excellent opportunity for pupils from both the Prep and Senior School to compete as a unified squad to develop teamwork, determination and respect.
-For pupils who show excellent aptitude, there is the prospect of undertaking training with the English national squad, with the potential of squad selection by regional coaches.
-Pupils are also offered the chance to participate in specialised training courses and extended training camps during the year as another chance to develop their karate alongside world class instructors.
+Throughout the year there are opportunities for students to compete both in association and regional competitions where recent individuals and squads have gained top three finishes.
+The competitions are also an excellent opportunity for students from both the Prep and Senior School to compete as a unified squad to develop teamwork, determination and respect.
+For students who show excellent aptitude, there is the prospect of undertaking training with the English national squad, with the potential of squad selection by regional coaches.
+Students are also offered the chance to participate in specialised training courses and extended training camps during the year as another chance to develop their karate alongside world class instructors.

-Karate is held in the purpose built Martial Arts Dojo which forms part of the Tennis Hall sports complex and classes are taught in an atmosphere of mutual respect between pupils and the instructors.
+Karate is held in the purpose built Martial Arts Dojo which forms part of the Tennis Hall sports complex and classes are taught in an atmosphere of mutual respect between students and the instructors.
 The traditions of Japanese martial arts are practiced which create a great atmosphere for training.
-Pupils are trained in Kihon (basic techniques), Kata (forms) and Kumite (sparring) and belt gradings usually occur every three months.
-Recently, a number of pupils have achieved the rank of 2nd and 1st degree black belt whilst still at school, with three more pupils hoping to achieve the rank of 1st degree black belt in 2018-19.
+Students are trained in Kihon (basic techniques), Kata (forms) and Kumite (sparring) and belt gradings usually occur every three months.
+In the last 5 years, there have been four students who have obtained a 1st or 2nd degree black belt which is a great achievement as a student typically needs three years of sustained training.

 Developed by the founder of the modern Olympic movement, Baron Pierre de Coubertin, and introduced in the 1912 Stockholm Olympic Games, Modern Pentathlon is a unique and challenging sport for men and women.